-We hope that you are enjoying the story of one of our members.
-This is the fourth part of a five part series that will be released throughout the month of December.
-Our goal is to show the impacts of someone living and adapting to hearing loss, and how Hear Québec can support our members through this process.
+We hope that you enjoyed the story of one of our members.
+This is the final part of our five part series that was released throughout the month of December 2020.
+Our goal was to show the impacts of someone living and adapting to hearing loss, and how Hear Québec can support our members through this process.

-Please make sure to follow, like, and subscribe to our social media pages to keep up with the rest of our Calendar of Hope.
-The story will also be featured on our blog, so as the parts are released you can reread them all in one place!
-With your donation we can continue to provide reliable and enhanced services, and support to those affected by hearing loss.
+We hope that you followed, liked, and subscribed to our social media pages to keep up with the rest of our Calendar of Hope.
+If not, you can still go back and see what we have posted throughout the whole month!
+The story is also featured on our blog, so you can now reread all parts all in one place!
+With your donation we can continue to provide reliable and enhanced services, and support to those affected by hearing loss all year long.
 Together we stand for accessibility...
 Together we can!
 Click here to donate!